 Indonesia is the main trading partner of India in the ASEAN region with a bilateral trade of $17 billion in 2016-17.
 India is also a key supplier of military hardware for Indonesia.

-India and Indonesia both are democratic countries while India is world’s largest and Indonesia is world’s third largest.
+India and Indonesia both are democratic countries while India is the world’s largest and Indonesia is the world’s third largest.

 Both countries are fast-growing large economies beholding for worldwide investors.

 India has an embassy in Jakarta and similarly, Indonesian embassy in New Delhi.